The Mixos manual

 Paint channels & colour

-Choose which channels a stroke writes to — base color, roughness, metallic, height — so one pass can be just colour, just a roughness change, or all of them at once.
+Choose which channels a stroke writes to — base color, roughness, metallic and height — so one pass can be just colour, just a roughness change, or all of them at once.
+Each enabled channel gets its own amount, and height is bipolar: paint it positive to raise the surface, negative to carve into it.
 Set the colour and a blend mode for the paint layer, and mask the layer to confine your work to part of the surface.

 This stroke writes to Base Color.